 Email List & Lead Generation Plugin

-A WordPress Email Opt-in Form Plugin is a software application that helps you collect email addresses from your website’s visitors.
-This data can then be used to build an email list and market to your subscribers.
+A WordPress Email Opt-in Form Plugin helps you collect email addresses from your website’s visitors.
+This data can then be used to build an email list that you can use to market to your subscribers.

 Recommended Plugin: Thrive Leads (paid).

 Once you have installed your theme and plugins, it is time to customize the wordpress blog platform: